ibm-cloud-docs/api-handbook/design/models.md

 between models and internal structures — such as classes — must be well-behaved but it need not be one-to-one.

+Models MUST NOT be used to mimic dictionaries (for example, using "key" and "value" as properties in a model).
+To learn about dictionaries, see the [Dictionary](/docs/api-handbook?topic=api-handbook-types#dictionary) section.

 An API's models should be described and implemented consistently in the API's specification and documentation and in the service that provides the API.
 Where possible, automated tooling and testing should be used to ensure this consistency.